eBay SEO: How to Optimize Your Listings and Boost Your Cassini Rankings

 The free version generates a limited list of keywords that you can copy and export.
 The paid version delivers more keywords and includes data around search volume and popularity.

-This is a free browser extension available for Chrome and Firefox that displays metrics like search volume, competition, and CPC whenever you search for keywords on engines like Google, Bing, and eBay.
+This is a free browser extension available for Chrome and Firefox that displays metrics like search volume, competition, and CPC (cost per click) whenever you search for keywords on search engines like Google, Bing, and eBay.

 What’s cool about Keywords Everywhere is that you don’t have to leave eBay to get the info you need.
-Unlike other SEO tools, which require you to open a new tab, this plugin displays keyword data right on eBay’s website, so you don’t have to switch to a different tab or window to view the SEO metrics.
+Unlike other SEO tools, which require you to open a new tab, this plugin displays keyword data right in eBay’s search bar, so you don’t have to switch to a different tab or window to view the SEO metrics.

 Terapeak is a comprehensive eBay tool for advanced sellers.
 It lets you do everything from surfacing top eBay keywords to analyzing market trends.
 Terapeak analyzes millions of transactions to provide figures such as average prices, sales totals, and average shipping costs.